SystemsApproach/ops/arch.rst

 the cloud offers to end users.
-Thus, we can generalize the figure so Runtime Control mediates access to any of the underlying microservices (or collections of microservices) the cloud designer wishes to make publicly accessible.
+Thus, we can generalize the figure so Runtime Control mediates access to any of the underlying microservices (or collections of microservices) the cloud designer wishes to make publicly accessible, including the rest of AMP!
 In effect, Runtime Control implements an abstraction layer, codified with programmatic API.

 Given this mediation role, Runtime Control provides mechanisms to model (represent) the abstract services to be offered to users; store